spaceships/circuit-synthesis/Readme.md

     % ./scripts/c2v cryptol/AES.cry aes1r > aes1r.c2v.acirc
 ```

-`c2v` can use liberty files to produce circuits with minimial numbers of AND gates, which
+`c2v` can use liberty files to produce circuits with minimal numbers of AND gates, which
 is useful for garbled circuits.
 See `ctv -h` for details.